ChrisTitusTech/website/content/posts/2024/my-problems-with-linux.md

 ### Switched to nVidia in 2024

 I have used AMD GPUs almost exclusively in Linux for the past 5 years.
 They generally just worked, but the 7000 series has been problematic and caused several issues for me.
-Helldivers 2 didn't work, my 7800XT card would never get utilized past 40-50% on ANY Distribution I tried, and compatibility was an issue with Resolve on Linux not liking AMD and openncl.
+Helldivers 2 didn't work, my 7800XT card would never get utilized past 40-50% on ANY Distribution I tried, and compatibility was an issue with Resolve on Linux not liking AMD and OpenCL.
 After loading up a new nVidia 4070 Super with nvidia-dkms and linux-headers everything worked right away.
 All the issues I had melted away.

 I will always use what is best for my needs.
 Nvidia is now the card I choose on my Linux install, because I don't have near the issues compared to the 7800XT.